caamillo/bitmod/README.md

 ## Todos

 - Store email:pass of bit user and when token is expired could be generated automatically.
-- Scan someway very cityid (Currently works only in Pescara / Montesilvano)
+- Scan someway every city ID (Currently works only in Pescara / Montesilvano)

 ## Disclaimer
 [Bit Mobility](https://bitmobility.it/) is a trademark of BIT Mobility Srl, and this project is user-made and not associated with the company in any way.